 Cheapest variable energy tariff in the UK this week

-A practical, UK-specific guide to finding the lowest-cost variable tariff available to you right now — and checking it’s the right fit for your meter, payment method and postcode.
+A practical, UK-specific guide to finding the lowest-cost variable tariff available to you right now — and, with the price cap rising on 1 July 2026, deciding whether to stay variable or fix before the increase.

-- Compare variable vs fixed vs the Price Cap tariff, with UK caveats and pitfalls
+• Compare variable vs fixed vs the Price Cap tariff ahead of the July 2026 cap rise

 Figures are estimated and depend on your region, meter type, payment method and usage.
-Variable prices can change.
-Last updated: May 2026.
+Variable prices can change — and most cap-linked tariffs rise from 1 July 2026.
+Last updated: June 2026.

 Fast answer: what’s the cheapest variable tariff this week?